1306.01 Types of Certification Marks

-Section 4 of the Trademark Act, 15 U.S.C.
-1054, provides for the registration of “certification marks, including indications of regional origin."
-Section 45 of the Trademark Act, 15 U.S.C.
-1127, defines "certification mark" as follows:
+Section 4 of the Trademark Act, provides for the registration of “certification marks, including indications of regional origin,” which are defined in Section 45 as follows:

 The term “certification mark” means any word, name, symbol, or device, or any combination thereof--

-Second, there are certification marks that certify that the goods or services meet certain standards in relation to quality, materials, or mode of manufacture (e.g., approval by Underwriters Laboratories).
+- 2. Standards met with respect to quality, materials, or mode of manufacture.
+Certification marks may be used to certify that authorized users’ goods or services meet certain standards in relation to quality, materials, or mode of manufacture (e.g., approval by Underwriters Laboratories).
 See Midwest Plastic Fabricators Inc. v.
-Underwriters Laboratories Inc., 906 F.2d 1568, 15 USPQ2d 1359 (Fed.
+Underwriters Labs.
+Inc., 906 F.2d 1568, 15 USPQ2d 1359 (Fed.
 Cir.
-1990) (UL certifies, among other things, representative samplings of electrical equipment meeting certain safety standards); In re Celanese Corporation of America, 136 USPQ 86 (TTAB 1962) (CELANESE certifies plastic toys meeting certifier’s safety standards).
+1990) (UL certifies, among other things, representative samplings of electrical equipment meeting certain safety standards); In re Celanese Corp. of Am., 136 USPQ 86 (TTAB 1962) (CELANESE certifies plastic toys meeting certifier’s safety standards).

-Third, certification marks may certify that the work or labor on the products or services was performed by a member of a union or other organization, or that the performer meets certain standards.
-See TMEP §1306.03 and cases cited therein for further information.
+- 3. Work/labor performed by member or that worker meets certain standards.
+Certification marks may also be used to certify that authorized users’ work or labor on the products or services was performed by a member of a union or other organization, or that the performer meets certain standards.
+See TMEP §1306.04(d)(ii) and cases cited therein for further information.

-The statutory definition differentiates certification marks from trademarks or service marks by two characteristics.
-First, a certification mark is not used by its owner and, second, a certification mark does not indicate commercial source nor distinguish the goods or services of one person from those of another person.
-See TMEP §1306.09(a) for a discussion of the distinction between a certification mark and a collective trademark, collective service mark or collective membership mark.
+Differences between certification marks and trademarks or service marks.
+Two characteristics differentiate certification marks from trademarks or service marks: first, a certification mark is not used by its owner but rather by authorized users and, second, a certification mark does not indicate commercial source or distinguish the goods or services of one person from those of another person but rather indicates that the goods/services of authorized users are certified as to a particular aspect of the goods/services.
+See TMEP §1306.06(a) for a discussion of the distinction between a certification mark and a collective trademark, collective service mark, or collective membership mark.